ivanli/blog/content/posts/2018-08-09-experience-with-impact-mapping.md

 miss out designing for the actual change we're trying to introduce to the world.

 Currently we've mapped this out within the team of developers, because developers are the main users of DevOps related features.
-I think there's huge value in involving people
+I think there's huge value in involving people that closer contact with customers (e.g. sales and marketing people).

 # Structure for Measurements